 I spent hours walking the downtown business district, and never once saw a man slap another man’s back, and laugh.
 Or even smile.
 Indians (in India) called this the “thousand yard stare” where Englishmen would never look right or left when walking among Natives, avoiding every kind of eye contact.
-They only cavorted indoor in their clubs.

 So it only made sense that all the fun-loving, partying, drinking, whoring, would move across the river and state line.
 Besides, that’s how organized crime had it figured, too.
-Newport was still largely “owned” by mafia interests-turned-legit, with the main street bars a shadow of their former selves from the war days.
+Newport was still largely “owned” by mafia interests-turned-legit, when I lived there, with the main street bars a shadow of their former selves from the war days.
 Old Ciudad Juarez, across the walking bridge from El Paso, was something like that in the 60s, I suppose, but I’m getting ahead of myself.

 Bored with life in Little Appalachia, as Hamilton was called, Aunt Betty took work in Newport for the duration of the war, then moved to Detroit afterwards.
 My dad never “explained” Aunt Betty to me until my college days, but by the time I was in high school I figured out her profession on my own.
 She was the most beautiful, glamorous woman I’d ever seen, with bright dresses and hats, which shined ten times brighter than the Pentecostal greys people in the mountains wore.
 She stood out.
 And I never saw her without high-heels, except the one time I saw her in the altogether, changing clothes, while spending the night with her and “Uncle” Johnnie, or whoever, when I was 6.
-That was in Detroit and Mom and her sisters had all been called there because her dad was in the hospital, so I was passed around for three nights.
+That was in Detroit and Mom and her sisters had all been called there because their dad was in the hospital, so I was passed around for three nights.